nehalbhanushali/AcademicProjects/README.md

 - [x] A trip timeline as your personal travel blog is one of the main features!!

+### A peek into the technology

+This website is a single page application
+Written in HTML5, css3, JavaScript, jQuery
+Java Spring Architecture with Hibernate ORM is used to create REST web services All calls to the API are in AJAX
+The infinite scroll javascript code lets users pull timeline information from the database on the fly

-## Here is a small glimpse at what the website looks like
+### Here is a small glimpse at what the website looks like

  ![Alt text](/WebContent/img/screenshot1.jpg?raw=true "Img for")